emandiev/woo-image-seo/readme.txt

 "Woo Image SEO" will boost your store's SEO by automatically adding "alt" and "title" attributes to your product's images.<br />
 No configuration is required.<br />
-However, you can choose to customize the automatic attributes using the product's title, category or tag in any order.<br />
+However, you can choose to customize the automatic attributes using the attribute builder.<br />
+It lets you build a dynamic attribute from the product's title, category, tag, or custom text in any order.<br />
 This plugin works only with the <a href="https://wordpress.org/plugins/woocommerce/">WooCommerce</a> plugin.<br />

 == Installation ==